 HK Treasure hunts for the whole family

-We love a good puzzle, and what better puzzle is there than a scavenger hunt?
-Scavenger hunts get you moving and get the old noggin working and promise to be a mega fun-filled alternative to the usual swimming or pizza party.
+We love a good puzzle, and what better puzzle is there than a scavenger hunt or escape room?
+Scavenger hunts get you moving and get the old noggin working and promise to be a mega fun-filled birthday party alternative to the usual swimming or pizza party.
 Whatever your style, laid back and logical, or all or nothing glory hunters, there’s something out there for you and your fam.
 You could have a chill day out hiking, trying to spot elusive geocaches, or you could be racing across the heart of the city as the timer counts down.
-Or, if you prefer to keep everyone in one spot indoors (especially in the summer months!), then put your combined brain power together as you fight for freedom with only your wits!
+Or, if you prefer to keep everyone in one spot indoors (especially in the summer months!), then put your combined brain power together as you fight for freedom with only your wits in a Hong Kong escape room!

 Hall of Games